lfuelling/coinwatch/README.md

 4. `kill -9` sends `SIGKILL` to the specified processes.
 Since the grep process has finished by now, it will print one `no such process` error and kill only the daemon.

 Isn't this a nice workaround? :)

+I also tried adding this as `npm stop` script, but it fails to find the PID somehow.
+Dunno, Duncare.